 Modern democracy is different.
-The emancipation from slavery and servitude slowly elevates all people to the dignity of citizens, creating a numerical problem that did not exist in ancient times.
+The emancipation from slavery and servitude slowly elevates all people to the dignity of citnever do anything but spin.
+Therefore, it is no longer possible to attribute the fault for an action to anyone, even if the action was most aberrant.